Welcome To Next Step Survival?

-You will find practical information, tactics, and resources for survival, bushcraft, prepping, homesteading, protection and gear reviews.
+You will find practical information, tactics, and resources for survival, bushcraft, prepping, homesteading, protection, and gear reviews.

-Why another Survival blog?
+Why Another Survival blog?

 My first post just happens to address that very issue, Another survival blog?
 Really?
 Basically, I am convinced I can add value to an already crowded space by reducing the noise and guiding you in the direction you want to go at a pace set by you.

-Who is behind Next Step Survival?
+Who Is Behind Next Step Survival?

 Hi, I’m Brian Hawkins.
 I’m a father, grandfather, Veteran, law-abiding taxpayer, homeowner, trucker, and a United States Citizen.

 I never saw combat and I didn’t train with the cool kids for the Special Forces, Delta Force, Rangers, or even the Infantry.
 Nope, I was a gear grinder, and proud to support the 197th Infantry, 82nd Airborn, and The 3rd Ranger Battalion.

-I wouldn’t call myself a wannabe but I was one of the guys that loved the field and to train in the woods.
+I wouldn’t call myself a wannabe but I was one of the guys that loved the field and training in the woods.
 I loved the challenge, the gear, and the experience.

 I spent a little over six years in and left in 1989 as a sergeant with two honorable discharges.
 I wanted to try driving a shiny truck for more money.

 It didn’t take long to start missing a lot of the Army way of life.
 The transition into the civilian lifestyle was difficult.
 It turned out I didn’t really care to spend a lot of time with the other truckers, still don’t.

 Nope, I was better suited to grab some gear and find a quiet spot in the woods to relax and explore.
 Antisocial?
 I guess, but it is what it is and I don’t pretend to be something I’m not.

 For the next decade, I drove for several companies, coast to coast, including Canada, and spent many a weekend in the forests, mountains, lakes, and even the desert.
 I loved hiking and I loved the wilderness and I had no idea what a survivalist was.

 Later, in 1999, I went local (driving locally) and discovered computers.
 I didn’t lose interest in hiking but the opportunities certainly dropped away, all the while I began focusing on new adventures – online.

 Now I have enough gear, food, and supplies to fuel my renewed passion for a very long time.
-I’ve learned more in the last year than I have my entire life when it comes to survival – and I feel a very strong need to share it.
-Maybe it has something to do with 16 years of blogging, but that is just a guess. 😉
+I’ve learned more in the last few years than I have my entire life when it comes to survival – and I feel a very strong need to share it.
+Maybe it has something to do with 17 years of blogging, but that is just a guess. 😉

 I hope you’ll join me as we sort through the confusion and make the best decisions based on our and our family’s needs.